This documentation is part of the "Projects with Books" initiative at zenOSmosis.

 Characteristics:

-- Copy Behavior : Non-zero-copy (reads through buffer)
+- Copy Behavior : Non-zero-copy (copies from mmap to buffer)

 - Payload Size : Supports arbitrarily large entries